minio/docs/source/reference/minio-server/minio-server.rst

-   You must run the :mc:`minio server` command with the *same* combination of :mc-cmd:`~minio server HOSTNAME` and :mc-cmd:`~minio server DIRECTORIES` on each host in the Server Set.
+   You must run the :mc:`minio server` command with the *same* combination of :mc-cmd:`~minio server HOSTNAME` and :mc-cmd:`~minio server DIRECTORIES` on each host in the Server Pool.

    Each additional ``HOSTNAME/DIRECTORIES`` pair denotes an additional Server Set for the purpose of horizontal expansion of the MinIO deployment.
-For more information on Server Sets, see :ref:`Server Set <minio-intro-server-set>`.
+For more information on Server Pools, see :ref:`Server Pool <minio-intro-server-pool>`.

 .. mc-cmd:: DIRECTORIES